peponi/fxos-app-todo-couchdb-sync/README.md

 ## User story

-As a **FirefoxOS user** I want to have a todo app to who rember me on noticed stuff so that I can outsource my brain capacity to the phone
+As a **FirefoxOS user** I want to have a todo app who will rember me on important stuff so that I can outsource my brain capacity to the phone, yeai

 ### Acceptance criteria